 Typical glass units measure 5 feet 3 inches wide by either 17 or 18 feet 9 inches tall.
 Typical vision glass sizes are 5 feet 3 inches wide by 10 feet 6 inches or 9 feet 9 inches tall, while typical spandrel glass measures 5 feet 3 inches wide by 8 feet 3/4 inches tall.
 Unique considerations include varying glass makeups between flat and curved surfaces that must aesthetically match but also provide unique performance attributes.

-Two full-scale performance and visual mockups will be conducted to verify both the performance and aesthetics of the Enclos designed systems.
-The performance mockup consists of 129 units (4,734 square feet), and the visual mockup consists of 17 units (1,490 square feet).
-Construction schedules will require Enclos to install an average of 8 units per day.
+Two full-scale performance and visual mockups were conducted to verify both the performance and aesthetics of the Enclos designed systems.
+The performance mockup consisted of 129 units (4,734 square feet), and the visual mockup consisted of 17 units (1,490 square feet).
+Construction schedules required Enclos to install an average of 8 units per day.

 Jacobs Medical Center falls under the jurisdiction of the Office of Statewide Health Planning and Development (OSHPD).
-Enclos has worked extensively on OSHPD jobs throughout our past, and are currently working on two large OSHPD hospital projects, the San Francisco General Hospital and the UCSF Medical Center at Mission Bay.
+Enclos has worked extensively on OSHPD jobs throughout our past, including two large OSHPD hospital projects, the San Francisco General Hospital and the UCSF Medical Center at Mission Bay.
 We are intimately familiar with the unique requirements and conditions imposed by OSHPD, and will again implement our optimized project workflow here.